-1. A 3/4 glass of hot milk (almond, or raw milk that has been boiled), mixed with a half teaspoon of turmeric and a little rock candy or raw cane sugar, taken 2 times a day can rid you of a cough very fast.
+1. A 3/4 glass of hot milk (almond, or A2 Milk), mixed with a 1 teaspoon of turmeric and a little honey or raw cane sugar, taken 2 times a day can rid you of a cough very fast.
+This is a remedy that I personally use and I have recommended it to many others in my practice.

 2. 3-5 cloves crushed, with a little bit of honey, can be licked to reduce a wet cough very fast.

 3. Inhaling the steam of water mixed with a few drops of camphorated oil is also highly effective in reducing congestion and mucus.

 4. Licorice root is a powerful expectorant and can aid in liquefying and removing the excessive mucus.
 Avoid Licorice root if you have high blood pressure or issues with electrolyte imbalances.